Skip to content

 “That’s coming up next week.”

-“Yeah.
+“It is.
 The caucus is asking for some compromises that I really don’t like.
 On the other hand, the compromises could get the support we need from the other side of the aisle.”
 He sighed.
 “It’s one of those things you have to do, but I can’t help wondering if I really need to this time.”
 He looked over at her.
 “I didn’t wake you up, did I?”

 “No. I have to call Berlin about the vandalism yesterday.”
 Sharon struggled to get sat up.
 “Tell you what.
 The call won’t take too long.
 Why don’t I get it over with while you continue your watch, then you can come back to bed and talk this out?”